By Mr. Daljeet Rana

 “If you want to be a master teacher you have to be a master learner.”

 Go to teaching conferences in your area and meet other education professionals.
-Write articles about teaching and publish them in local magazines or newspaper.
+Write articles about teaching and publish them in local magazines or newspapers.

 Serve as a grader for exams in your area.
 Keep learning and you’ll be a role model for your students.
 As we all know learning is a lifelong process.